Best links golf courses in Scotland

 Over on Scotland’s east coast is the links at Cruden Bay.
 Just a short trip north of Aberdeen, it ties in perfect with a trip to this area, with the links here more than a century old.
 The club was commissioned by the Great North of Scotland Railway Company as a way to attract visitors to the region, with the strength of the design ensuring golfers still make the pilgrimage up to Cruden Bay to this day!

 Not a long course, stretching out to 6,600 yards, Cruden Bay weaves between the dunes to ask the player testing questions if they’re to play to their handicap around here.
 With only two par-5’s, you’ll also need to rely on your iron play (rather than a demonstration of brute strength) throughout your visit.

 A final addition to the east coast, and one that has garnered much praise since opening in 2012, Trump International Golf Links (often referred to as ‘Trump Aberdeen’), is laid out over a breath-taking piece of land.

 The large dunes border immaculate fairways and create dizzying teeing grounds from which golfers are blessed with spectacular views of both the property and the sea.
 Due to its northerly location, golf can be played here late into the evening in the summer months, meaning 36-hole days are definitely an option; perhaps visiting another course on the coastline beforehand.

 It says much about golf in Scotland that our final course is yet another Open Championship venue.
-Located on the Ayrshire coastline, Royal Troon is famously the home club of Colin Montgomerie, who was given the honor of hitting the first tee shot of The Open here in 2016.
+Located on the Ayrshire coastline, Royal Troon is famously the home club of Colin Montgomerie, who was given the honour of hitting the first tee-shot of The Open here in 2016.